QaddafiSezili/project1/README.md

   I want to try AJAX call but on tutorial all mentioned about submit button where I don't need that submit button to pass the value.
 I just need to retrieve the value only.

   Issue 7 (24/01/2019)
   I have problem to echo the 'theScore' value.
+Please refer index.php file

 ```